kforb4165/FinalProject/README.md

 # FinalProject

 This is my final project code for my AP Computer Science A class.
+The project runs on Android devices, minimum SDK 16 (Android "Jelly Bean").
+It allows the user to see the representatives and senators from a particular state and view details about them, sometimes including contact information.
+The data used for this application comes from the ProPublica Congress API (https://projects.propublica.org/api-docs/congress-api/).

 ## Use